hfcorriez/fly/README.md

 ![fly-banner](https://user-images.githubusercontent.com/119550/74084844-019c3200-4aae-11ea-963a-4c2a13461809.png)

-`FLY` is A library for develop backend easy.
+`FLY` is a library for back-end development.

 - **Functional**:  Everything is function
 - **Lightweight**: One file can be served